Kinney, Minnesota

 Kinney is a city in Saint Louis County, Minnesota, United States.
 The population was 152 at the time of the 2020 census.
+It is best known for having "seceded" from the United States in 1977 and establishing the "Republic of Kinney".
+Originally a publicity stunt to draw attention to underfunding of municipal projects in the area, the "Republic of Kinney" remained a part of the civic identity of Kinney for decades afterwards.

 History

 Kinney gets its name from Hon.
 O. D. Kinney (Orrin Day Kinney; 1845–1911), who was one of the original European owners of the Merritt site in 1892 along with Judge J.T.
 Hale, and Capt.
 Joseph Sellwood.
 The land was originally occupied by Algonquian-speaking tribes, including the Ojibwe, Ottawa, and Potawatomi.